-If you are looking for up and coming Best German Watches and Watchmakers then check out this list of the top brands of 2022.
+If you are looking for up and coming Best German Watches and Watchmakers then check out this list of the top brands of 2023.

 But do you know that there are also German watch brands that have an avid following among watch enthusiasts?

 A number of them started operating more than a hundred years ago alongside the most famous luxury brands we know of today.

 However, these same companies with rich historical backgrounds were shut down after the Second World War.